 Many schools offer to pay for a portion or sometimes all of their teachers' accommodations as part of their contract; however, some expect their ESL teachers to pay these expenses out of pocket.
 Usually, teachers who have their apartments provided for them are asked to share their living space with another ESL teacher.
 This is a great way for an ESL teacher to learn about their new home and meet some new friends.

-The price range for accommodations in Russia is very diverse depending on the location.
+The price range for accommodations in Russia varies depending on the location.
 Apartments in Russia can be a lot less expensive than those in North America.
-A small, one-bedroom flat will usually cost around 10,000 RUB.
-This price can double or quadruple if a teacher is moving to a popular area of Moscow or Saint Petersburg.
+A small, one-bedroom flat will usually cost around 21,000 RUB.
+This price can double or more if a teacher is moving to a popular area of Moscow or Saint Petersburg.
 Anyone looking to rent a Russian apartment can expect to pay a deposit, usually equal to one month's rent.
-Leases can be written in Russian and English, however the Russian contract is the only one that is legally binding.
-There are few leases which include a time-frame of how long the tenant must hold the apartment, so anyone can move out at any time, providing they have offered the standard four months notice.
+Leases can be written in Russian and English; however, the Russian contract is the only one that is legally binding.
+There are few leases which include a time-frame of how long the tenant must hold the apartment, so anyone can move out at any time, providing they have offered the standard four months' notice.

 In addition to researching airline travel, it is also important to plan for and make any needed land-travel arrangements for when you arrive on Russian soil ahead of time.

-The Russian healthcare system employs more medical professionals than any other nation in the world, and all Russian citizens have access to free healthcare.
+The Russian healthcare system employs a high number of medical professionals per capita, and all Russian citizens have access to free healthcare.
 However, there are many concerns about the Russian healthcare system and it constantly faces public and global criticisms.
 Statistics for life expectancy are far lower than most developed nations in the world.
-Many experts claim this is a result of an under performing healthcare system as well as poor lifestyle choices (smoking, alcohol abuse, and high amount of traffic accidents among other factors) made by some Russians.
+Many experts claim this is a result of an underperforming healthcare system as well as poor lifestyle choices (smoking, alcohol abuse, and frequent traffic accidents, among other factors) made by some Russians.

-ESL teachers will need to purchase medical insurance previous to their departure that will cover any expenses which could occur while teaching English in Russia.
+ESL teachers will need to purchase medical insurance prior to their departure that will cover any expenses which could occur while teaching English in Russia.
 This is a pre-requisite to obtaining a visa.
 Rates can often be expensive, as private healthcare is only readily available in Moscow or St. Petersburg.
-A typical consultation with a doctor will need to be paid for at the time of treatment, costing an average of 3,200 RUB.
+A typical consultation with a doctor will need to be paid for at the time of treatment, costing an average of 2,000 - 3,000 RUB.

-Russians are able to receive a pension at the age of 60 for men and 55 for women.
+Russians are able to receive a pension at the age of 61.5 for men and 56.5 for women.
 Like many nations around the world, the Russian government is having a difficult time maintaining their current pension plan.
-As a result, there is a lot of talk about Russia possibly increasing the pension age.
-The current life expectancy of Russian men is 65, while for women it is 76.
+As a result, the retirement age may change again in the near future.
+The current life expectancy of Russian men is 68.2, while for women it is 78.

 Technology and Advancement

 Those teaching English in Russia will not need to worry about roughing it.
-There are 12 cities with a population of over one million people, the largest five being Moscow, St Petersburg, Novosibirsk, Nizhny Novgorod, and Yekaterinburg.
-Many find that Russia offers the same technologies that English teachers are familiar with.
-Cell phone coverage is fairly reliable in most areas of the country.
+There are 15 cities with a population of over one million people, the largest five being Moscow, St Petersburg, Novosibirsk, Yekaterinburg, and Kazan.
+Many find that Russia offers the same technologies that English teachers are familiar with back home.
+4G cell phone coverage is fairly reliable in most areas of the country.
 North American cell phones will work in Russia, but purchasing a Russian phone may be much cheaper than using an existing plan.
 Landline service is also very accessible and affordable.

-The Internet is very popular in Russia, with a wide range of connection options in larger cities.
-There are usually plenty of urban Internet cafes and Moscow has one of the largest wireless Internet networks in the world.
+There are a wide range of Internet connection options in Russia, and Moscow has one of the largest wireless Internet networks in the world.
 However, in more rural areas of Russia, ESL teachers may only have access to dial-up Internet or no Internet at all.

-With Russia being the largest nation in the world, it is very important to feature an equally massive transportation system.
-A combination of rail travel, roadways, bus, air, bicycling, and other transportation options, and the Russian system not only provides travel throughout Russia, but their rail system also connects to 13 other nations.
+With Russia being the largest nation in the world, it is very important that it features an equally massive transportation system: a combination of rail travel, roadways, bus, air, bicycling, and other transportation options.
+In addition, the Russian rail system not only provides travel throughout Russia, but also connects to 13 other nations.

 Train and Subway

-The Russian railroad is operated and maintained by the state-owned company, Russian Railways.
+Nearly all Russian railroads are operated and maintained by the state-owned company, Russian Railways.
 It is estimated that Russian Railways is one of the largest rail companies in the world.
-With 1 million employees, the railway business generates an estimated 1.7 percent of Russia's entire GDP.
+With 800,000 employees, the railway business generates an estimated 2.5 percent of Russia's entire GDP.
 There are several types of trains to choose from for long-distance travel: